top of page

 Tony’s Finer Foods, arrachera, fresh cut meats

-McDonald's coffee, sharing stories, seniors loitering
+McDonald's coffee, sharing stories, viejitos loitering

-At Viking Ski shop, Yuppie benzo’s double parking
+Viking Ski shop, Yuppie benzo’s double parked

 Avon Theater karate flicks, YMCA for a swim,